 Healthy vitamin B12 levels across the globe

 The reference range for vitamin B12 in different countries varies.
 In fact, reference values may vary markedly among populations and cultures.
 One reason for this is that diet varies significantly.
 The laboratories of any particular country are expected to investigate values in relation to their population.
-Just to be clear, the reference range does not necessarily reflect healthy vitamin B12 levels, and in fact seldom does.
+But, the reference range seldom reflects healthy vitamin B12 levels.

 Research at the beginning of this article says some European countries have low normals for B12 of 500-550, like Japan.
 But, Google has not helped me find which countries.
 It’s possible that since 1996 when the research was published drugs were developed to use for particular symptoms of low vitamin B12.
 Restless Leg Syndrome is one example.
 As pharma profited they may have shared a bit with laboratories to encourage continued use of the low normals in processing B12 tests.